Lindersvold: Thott family

 After Merete Sophie Urne's death, in 1724, Lindersvold passed to her daughter Hedvig Sophie von Schildern Lindersvold.
 In 1728 she sold it to Kirstine Marie Krabbe, the widow of Ulrik Kruse.
 Their daughter married Otto Thott.
-It was later part of Stamhuset Yhott-Redtz and the Barony of Gavnø.
+It was later part of Stamhuset Thott-Redtz and the Barony of Gavnø.

 The estate was from 1871 to 1897 leased by Ingo Marius Friis.
 He was a pioneer of cattle breeding in Denmark and in 1884 founded the Association for the Improvement of Cattle Breeding in the Parish of Roholte.